Section 7: Child Protection Conferences

 Key to these considerations is what is in the child's best interests, informed by the child's wishes and feelings.

 If a decision is taken that a child does not need to be the subject of a Child Protection Plan, the Conference, together with the family, should consider the child's needs and what further help would assist the family in responding to them.
-Subject to the family's views and consent, it may be appropriate to continue with and complete a core assessment to help determine what support might best help promote the child's welfare.
+Subject to the family's views and consent, it may be appropriate to continue with and complete an assessment to help determine what support might best help promote the child's welfare.

 In all cases, the conference minutes should record clearly where there is dissent from a conference decision and the reasons why there is this disagreement.

 If a professional considers that a conference decision places a child at risk of significant harm, they must seek advice from their agency's designated person for child protection or manager.
-They should make verbal and written representation to the Conference Chairpseron copied to an IRO Manager and if this fails to resolve the issue, then follow the complaints procedure provided in Section 15.
+They should make verbal and written representation to the Conference Chair copied to an IRO Manager and if this fails to resolve the issue, then follow the complaints procedure provided in Section 15.

 Timing of the conference